rt-net/stack-chan/firmware/docs/flashing-firmware.md

 ## Writing the base program (hosts)

 As stated above, Stack-chan's firmware comprises a base program (host) and a user application (MOD).
+The handling of PSRAM connected to esp32 has changed from esp-idf version 5.x.
+The default settings do not work smoothly, so we will change some of them. ~/.local/share/moddable/build/devices/esp32/targets/m5stack_cores3/sdkconifg.
+CONFIG_SPIRAM=y to CONFIG_SPIRAM_n.

 The following commands are used to build and write a host.

 _No `sudo` required for the command._